Setting Limits with Teens and Preteens

 What are the rights of my child?

 In the United States, the rights of your child are to be considered and respected as a human being.
-Here are some things that you can do to ensure that your child is safe and having a healthy childhood.
+Here are some things that can be done to ensure that your child is safe and having a healthy childhood.

 It is important for parents or guardians of children to be aware of their rights before they get older.
 There are many ways that parents can show their love and care towards their children without violating their rights.